MrPrattASH/Game_Design_In_Construct_3/module_5_shop_keeper_and_strings/README.md

 This is a neat function.
 It allows us to trigger & create a dialogue box, and to have the text *dynamically update* depending on the character we are talking to.
 This is due to the "parameter" we call the function with.
 We call the function (or run it, but in programming we call this run command a "call". in this case, when we "call" the function, we pass it a parameter called "line" (our instance variable from the dialogue trigger sprite).
 Imagine we are making a phone call to this function, and the parameter we pass is what we say over the phone.
 For example, we could call the function with:
 > dialogue_box("Hello Adventurer!")

-to produce a dialogue event with the text, "Hellow Adventurer!" displayed.
+to produce a dialogue event with the text, "Hello Adventurer!" displayed.
 Using one function for our dialogue events allows us to write the code once, and use it multiple times with different dialogues each time rather than needing to re-spawn a dialogue event each time.
 This is the beauty of functions, repeating code we can use for the same purpose, but with slightly different outcomes in the event itself.

 - call the function "dialogue_box"
 - add a "parameter" to accept a string (right click on the function after creation).
 This parameter is a peice of information we need to call the function with.